veebch/ir-see/README.md

 python3 main.py -p 2>'log.txt'
 ```

-This runs the code and sends the stderr to a file called 'log.txt' (for debugging purposes).
+This runs the code with a preview window and sends the stderr to a file called 'log.txt' (for debugging purposes).
 Captures will be stored in the `./images` directory:
 - Stills: 12 Megapixel digital negative (**dng**) files for post-processing described below
 - Video: mp4 video files in **HD** (1929x1080) resolution